As you probably know, there are thousands of CNC machines available in the market today and the prices of these vary between extremes.

 While you can see the price of hobbyist CNC Machines on the seller's website, most bigger machines do not list their price online and you can only know the exact pricing after multiple back and forth emails and calls with the sales team.

-This is because wood is a much easier material to work with than hard metals.
+This is because wood is a much easier material to work with than ferrous metals.

 Also, the tolerance on metal is usually much tighter, so there's little room for error there.

-When you can get an absolute beast of machine for woodworking at $50,000, you can barely get an entry level mill for machining steel at that price.
+When you can get an absolute beast of a machine for woodworking at $50,000, you can barely get an entry-level industrial mill for machining steel at that price.